 According to Sharp’s findings, it’s not!
 What matters here, is not whether brands are differentiated, but whether they are “distinctive” (that is to say easy to recognise from others).

 - myth number five: consumers by preferred brands

 Sharp contends that is just the other way round.
 One tends to favour one’s own choices; some sort of post justification of one’s own purchases in fact (I bought this, therefore I like it; or, I’m used to buying this etc.) That point he adds also applies to iconic brands like Apple and Harley-Davidson.
 Basically, he means that Apple customers aren’t in any way, more loyal than PC clients for instance.
 This chapter is probably the most difficult to sell.
 There is so much hype about Apple products that things do get very irrational.
 Sharp may well be right, but the evidence he uses to show that this is the case is rather outdated.
-Besides, Apple’s overwhelming success has, recently, put so many companies in such a bad position (Nokia, Sony Ericsson to name a few, not to name hp which withdrew from the Pocket PC (then Smartphone) market which it hugely dominated only a few years before).
+Besides, Apple’s overwhelming success has, recently, put so many companies in such a bad position (Nokia, Sony Ericsson to name a few, not to name hp which withdrew from the Pocket PC (then Smartphone) Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... which it hugely dominated only a few years before).
 The evidence given here is a bit outdated on the one hand and debatable on the other.
 This chapter requires, therefore, more investigation, even though mine Sharp may well be onto something (for other myth-busting regarding Apple on this blog click here).
 Byron Sharp’s blog is available at http://marketinglawsofgrowth.com/

 - myth number six : the 80/20 rule always applies